romainGuiet/fablab-web/README.md

 * Java EE (EJB and cie)
 * Log4j (logging)
 * PrimeFaces (frontend)
-* JPA EclipseLink (bdd)
+* JPA EclipseLink (database)
 * Jquery and sub-libraries
-* Joday (time utils)
 * Apache commons (general utils)

 Configure, compile and install
 ------------------------

-First you need to create the database with the sql schema provided in config/create.sql
+First you need to create the database with the sql schema provided in sql/create.sql

 Then you need to configure glassfish.
 Read the file config/INSTALL.txt to see how to properly configure glassfish.

-Finaly you can run `mvn clean install`.
-The deploy the .war (under target/) in glassfish.
+Finaly you can run `mvn clean install` and deploy the .war (under target/) in glassfish.